Private, In-Home Tutoring in Florence, Kentucky

-SchoolTutoring Academy’s tutoring programs for Florence students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Florence, Kentucky students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Florence schools follow the curriculum established by The Kentucky Department of Education.
 Curriculum maps are used by teachers in the schools to show the plan for how to guide student learning in each subject and to look for intersections where subjects can meet so they may be successfully integrated into classroom projects.